ZekeSnider/Time-Server/README.md

 ### -log
 If "log" is supplied on the command line, it will be used as the path to the seelog configuration.
 For example, if -log="logconfig.xml" is suppliod, the log will be loaded from /etc/logconfig.xml.
 The default value is seelog.xml

+### -authlog
+Same as -log, except used for the auth server.
+Default value is authlog.xml

+### -authport, -authhost
+Specifies where the auth server should start, and where the time server should look for it.
+Default value is http://localhost:8090

+### -response, -deviation
+Each request to the time server is now throttled to simulate a delay in generating the time.
+The throttle delay is generated using a random number from a normal distribution of response and deviation (in ms).

+### -maxinflight
+Configures the maximum number of requests that the time server should handle at once.
+Whenever a request is handled, a protected counter is checked to see if under the maxinflight number.
+If it is under the limit, the counter is incremented, the request is handled, then the counter is decremented.
+If the server cannot handle the request, an error is thrown.

+### -dumpfile, -checkpointinterval
+Specifies where the auth server should backup the userlist to (json file), and how often it should do so.
+The auth server starts another go thread which will backup the userlist every checkpointinterval ms while the server is running.
+This exported file is checked for integrity.
+When the server starts the next time the user list is loaded back from the file.

 ### -template
 If "template" is supplied on the command line, it will be used as the path to the templates directory.
 For example, if -log="sampletemplates" is suppliod, the templates will be loaded from /etc/samepletemplates.
 The default value is templates.